 Isaac A. King

-Isaac A. King is Chief Financial Officer and co-founder of Capital Youth Empowerment Program (referred to as “CYEP”) and serves as a member of CYEP’s board of directors.
+Isaac A. King is Chief Operations Officer and co-founder of Capital Youth Empowerment Program (referred to as “CYEP”) and serves as a member of CYEP’s board of directors.
 Mr. King has been dedicated to serving the community by donating his time and money to help those less fortunate.

 Isaac was raised in a single parent home in Staunton, VA.
 His mother taught him the value of hard work and stressed the importance of education.
 After graduating from Robert E. Lee High School in 1996, Mr. King went on to college at James Madison University (JMU) where he obtained a BA degree in political science in 2001.